 The largest NFT marketplace available in the NFT space in terms of trading volume, OpenSea is regarded by many to be leading the way in NFT sales.
 The range of assets is huge and OpenSea also has an excellent offering for anyone looking to create their own NFTs using their item minting tool.

-The OpenSea NFT marketplace was built on the Ethereum blockchain and currently, this marketplace supports over 150 cryptocurrencies for purchasing your NFTs.
-This is also one of the most extensive lists of NFT categories.
+OpenSea is the best NFT Marketplace for beginners, and also the biggest NFT marketplace by some margin.
+It was built on the Ethereum blockchain and currently supports over 150 cryptocurrencies for purchasing your NFTs.

 - Digital collectables